This comparison simply includes all savings accounts.

 While there are no restrictions on the amount of your savings you are able to withdraw, you might be penalised in terms of loss of interest.
 From the provider’s viewpoint such an account is more expensive to manage than an easy access account.
 Consequently, interest rates tend to be a little lower than those on an equivalent easy access account.

 Easy access ISA savings account

-An easy access savings account can also be held in in ISA wrapper.
+An easy access savings account can also be held in an ISA wrapper.
 Otherwise known as a cash ISA, the advantage is that you don’t have to pay tax on your interest.
-The two largest downsides are there are restrictions on how much you are able to save each year in a cash ISA and, should you decide to withdraw your money, with many ISAs you will not be able to replace it.
+The two largest downsides are the restrictions on how much you are able to save each year in a cash ISA and you will not be able to replace any money you withdraw.

 There is, however, an exception to this.
 With a flexible ISA you can withdraw money and replace it within the same tax year without losing any of your allowance, though not all providers offer flexible ISAs.

 Which is the best choice for me?

 The best easy access savings account will depend on your circumstances, savings objectives and tax position.

 You might decide to keep some savings in an instant access savings account to provide you with emergency funds immediately; some in an easy access savings account that will provide you with cash within a few days of making a withdrawal, or alternatively you might decide on a cash ISA that provides you with all the advantages of an easy access account without the need to pay tax on your interest.

 The problem with cash ISAs is that the interest rates are often lower than those of a conventional easy access savings account, so don’t forget to check out the small print.